Amusement Parks U.S.A.

 "Amusement Parks U.S.A." is a song written by Brian Wilson and Mike Love for the American rock band The Beach Boys.
 It was released on their 1965 album Summer Days (and Summer Nights!!).
 Produced by Wilson and featuring a lead vocal by Love, the song's lyrics describe "mess[ing] around at the [amusement] park all day."
 A short bridge section with session drummer Hal Blaine imitating a carnival barker is also featured, interpolating the spoken introduction to the Coasters' song "Little Egypt (Ying-Yang)".

-The lyrics mention such amusement parks as Palisades Park in Cliffside Park, New Jersey; Salisbury Park in Salisbury, Massachusetts; Euclid Beach Park in Cleveland; Riverview Park in Chicago; and Disneyland and Pacific Ocean Park in the Los Angeles area.
+The lyrics mention such amusement parks as Palisades Park in Cliffside Park, New Jersey; Salisbury Park in Salisbury, Massachusetts; Euclid Beach Park in Cleveland; Riverview Park in Chicago; Disneyland and Pacific Ocean Park in the Los Angeles area; and Steel Pier in Atlantic City, New Jersey.
 All but Disneyland and Steel Pier ceased operation within a few years of the song's release.

 Alternate releases

 "Amusement Parks U.S.A." was released as the B-side to "Salt Lake City" on a promotional single.
 It was also released as a single in Japan, backed with "The Rocking Surfer."
 The song was omitted from the 1980s re-release of Summer Days (and Summer Nights!!) (retitled California Girls), along with "I'm Bugged at My Ol' Man."